iracic82/Infoblox---Secure-GenAI/02-manage-uddi/assignment.md

 ## 3. Establish an IPsec tunnel between an AWS VPN and Infoblox(Re-Config).

 1. In your AWS console go to Site-to-Site VPN connections
-2. Go to Tunnel-1 that you configured in step 23 of 2
+2. Go to Tunnel-1 that you configured in the previous steps.

 🌐 Retrieve Tunnel 1 Outside IP (AWS)